stingo/mylab/README.md

   </li>
 <% end %>
 ```
 Should now work for forgotten password page and login.
+If the issue persist to other pages/controllers, just add the controller name in the conditional.

 ### Fix for country_code nil error